 - 1. Select Administrators > Admin Realms, Users > User Realms. - 2.
-On the Authentication Realms page, select a realm and then click the Role Mapping tab. - 3.
+Select a realm and then click the Role Mapping tab. - 3.
 Click New Rule to access the Role Mapping Rule page.
 This page provides an inline editor for defining the rule.